-The 3,524 acre Orange Creek Restoration Area is located within the Orange Creek Basin, an area that has been hydrologically altered, with varying impacts to the water and natural resources, since the beginning of the 20th century.
-From the 1940s until the district purchased it in 1998, the land had been used for farming.
-Currently the property includes a combination of restored wetlands, timberlands, pastures, and wet prairies and other wetlands.
+The Orange Creek Restoration Area is within the Orange Creek Basin, an area that has been hydrologically altered, with varying impacts to the water and natural resources, since the beginning of the 20th century.
+From the 1940s until the St. Johns River Water Management District purchased it in 1998, the land had been used for farming.
+The property now includes a combination of restored wetlands, timberlands, pastures, and wet prairies and other wetlands.
 Water from Orange Creek flows to the Ocklawaha River.
 Natural communities characteristic of the property include mesic flatwoods, floodplain swamp, floodplain marsh and depression marsh.

 - Hiking, wildlife viewing, bicycling, horseback riding, camping and seasonal hunting.

-- Orange Creek is a designated small-game hunt area, open for waterfowl and snipe season.
+- Orange Creek is a designated small-game hunt area, open on limited days during waterfowl and snipe season.